How To Start A Business In Food Photography

 There are a variety of insurance options, but I think equipment and liability insurance are the most important to look into as a photographer when you are first starting a food photography business.

-I really don’t like to admit this, but in the beginning, I didn’t have a photography contract for my client projects.
-But, eventually I took the time to get this in place for my business.
 My advice is not to wait on this.
 Contracts help outline the expectations and deliverables for your photo shoots, protect the use of your valuable images and ensure that you will be paid for your work.
 Be sure to use a contract for all of your client projects so you are protected.

 If you’re not sure where to start with getting a legal contract, I recommend checking out Legalpreneur or The Law Tog.